govlawtech/dva-sop-api-docs/docs/_sources/specs.rst.txt

 * The label shown as ```registeredId``` in the example response for the Get Sop Factors query is actually ```registerId```.

+* The response from the SoP Support Service contains additional fields to support Straight Through Processing.

 .. rubric:: Footnotes